samoshkin/vim-mergetool/readme.md

 2-way diff between `local` and `remote` versions derived from conflict markers is a sane default, but you might want to compare `MERGED` file against other revisions:
 - `LOCAL`, current branch HEAD.
 - `REMOTE`, HEAD of the branch we're going to merge
-- `BASE`, common ancestor of two branches, i.e `git merge-base branchX branchY`
+- `BASE`, common ancestor of two branches, i.e. `git merge-base branchX branchY`
 - `local`, `remote`, `base` (in lowercase), those are revisions derived from `MERGED` file by picking up either side of a conflict from conflict markers